marcoonroad/Coro-Simple/README.md

 # prints $some-value or generates a warning if is false

 $some-value = assert ({ $some-generator = some-constructor( ) }, $some-generator( ));
-# reassign to the generator if $some-value is False
+# reassign to the generator if $some-generator returns False or returns a value to $some-value
 ```